 So anyway, this means we’ll be using:

 - Salt.
 The only important thing is that the grain size is similar to the other ingredients you’re using, otherwise it won’t mix as well.
+So no huge salt flakes!

 - Dehydrated lime juice.
 I bought it online, although your local Mexican supermarket may carry it as well.